-With certainty, 2020 is a banner year for fictional characters roughing it in the apocalypse within media as exemplified by The Last of Us Part II and A Quiet Place Part 2 — but there's even more on the horizon in the form of an HBO series based on the first award-winning entry in Naughty Dog's franchise, The Last of Us.
+Although 2020 might already feature The Last of Us Part II, that's not the last we'll see of Joel, Ellie, or their apocalyptic world.
+There's more Last of Us goodness on the horizon in the form of an HBO series based on the first award-winning entry in Naughty Dog's franchise, The Last of Us.

 When is the Last of Us HBO release date?